hblee12294/seainfo6150/assignments/week-5.md

 Create a new functional component in `ArticleList` named `ArticleList.jsx`, with the appropriate valid, semantically-correct containing HTML to create an unordered list.

 `ArticleList` must accept this 1 prop:
-* articles: all the news articls being passed from `src/App.js`
+* articles: all the news articles being passed from `src/App.js`

 Copy and paste the following block of code between your unordered list tags to output each of the articles as an `ArticleListItem` component. **You must add the required props from `article` to pass into `ArticleListItem`!**